Skip to content

 Aswan

 Camels are potent symbols of deserts.
 They’ve always been signifying a prominent part of Arab culture and continue to be.
 Egyptians don’t ride a camel as a method of transportation in the cities, but in some rural areas, camels are abundant.
-They’re primarily used for tourism purposes; thus, you should take advantage of them and go through this unique experience.
+They’re primarily used for tourism; thus, you should take advantage of them and go through this unique experience.
 Meanwhile, you will get to watch some scenic views from a higher point of view.

 5. Bargain at the Vibrant Marketplaces